 Ideally, candidates will also have years of experience in a healthcare leadership position or supervisory role.
 All of this, in addition to a Master's in Healthcare Management (MBA) or Master's in Public Health (MPH), are qualifications to look for in top talent.

 Team Up With Hunt Club For Your Healthcare Executive Search

-From non-profit healthcare organizations to pharmaceuticals and everything in between, our executive recruiters have what it takes to streamline your hiring process.
+From healthcare/health tech startups to pharmaceuticals and more, our executive recruiters have what it takes to streamline your hiring process.